Mathieu-Desrochers/Learning-DotNet7/README.md

     Create a new security group (learning-dotnet7, HTTP, Anywhere) Public IP: Turned on

-Click on the Task in the Cluster.
+Click on the task in the cluster.
 Get its public IP from the Network tab.
 Run the following command.